LuisEUM/InstagramScraper/README.md

     USERNAME_INSTAGRAM="usernamexample"
     PASSWORD_INSTAGRAM="Example.1234"
 ```
-~Note: Use a Fake Account, you could be banned for life on Instagram.~
+Note: Use a Fake Account, you could be banned for life on Instagram.

 4. Locate you terminal inside the "api" folder and install all the dependencies with "npm install".

 5. OPTIONAL.
-You could change the default port setting inside the ".env" file the variable PORT, if you don't do that the app will run in the port 4000.
+You could change the default port setting inside the ".env" file the variable `PORT`, if you don't do that the app will run in the port 4000.

 6. You have two options now:
   + Storage the data locally: